QilinGu/udacity_ml/projects/capstone/README.md

 ### Problem Statement
 ![fig1](https://cdn-images-1.medium.com/max/1200/1*K11fcwyorgnbTcl5dEnxVw.jpeg)
-Your job is to write an AI for a simulated toy car that learns how to drive by itself.
+Your job is to write an AI for a simulated toy car that learns to drive by itself.

 The figure above captures our toy car scenario.
 The car is shown in green, sensing the environment via three sonar sensors.
 Three slow-moving obstacles are shown in blue.
 A cat darts around the environment in orange.
 Our challenge is to build a learning algorithm that learns to drive without hitting things.
 The car's throttle is stuck in the "on" position.
 Hey, its a cheap toy.

 ### Prerequisites
 1. [Anaconda Python Distribution, 2.7](https://www.continuum.io/why-anaconda) for Python